 Another issue that arises with remote work is close monitoring.
-Advances in technology mean that some managers have the possibility to much more closely monitor their employees’ productivity at home.
+Advances in technology mean that some managers have the possibility to closely monitor their employees’ productivity at home.
 This can be very stressful for employees.
-They may feel as though they cannot take breaks or work at their own pace and are then more likely to burnout.
+They may feel as though they cannot take breaks or work at their own pace and are then more likely to burn out.

 Remote working can create communication issues amongst employees.
 When having an in-person meeting, communication flows a lot easier and the presence of visual clues reduces to risk of miscommunication.
 When all communication is happening over email, calls or zoom, it is very easy for signals to get crossed.

 That being said, not all hostility comes from misunderstandings.
 Indeed, some people may find it easier to be rude or disrespectful through their computers so there might be more verbal abuse going on now than there would be at the office.
 Even when the abuse is not directed at you, seeing your colleagues go through it can be very distressing.